suhal-kumar-manchala/gradle-rsl/README.md

 # gradle_rsl
-# Documentation on how Gradlw was implemented in this project
+# Documentation on how Gradle was implemented in this project
 # TODO